Carvis7/marketplaceapp/README.md

 ---

-##### The 'Fancy Plants' Rails Application was developed as part of the Coder Academy CLG Marketplace Project, Term 2 Assessment.
+##### The 'Fancy Plants' Rails Application was developed by Carly Davis as part of the Coder Academy CLG Marketplace Project, Term 2 Assessment.

 ---